 The European Union Trade Mark

 A European Trade Mark (EUTM) registration is obtained from the EUIPO (the European Union Intellectual Property Office, based in Alicante, Spain) and is a unitary right which covers all member states of the European Union.
-A EUTM application must be filed at the EUIPO, and it can include as many classes of goods/services as desired.
+An EUTM application must be filed at the EUIPO, and it can include as many classes of goods/services as desired.
 Multiple application fees, translation costs and overseas attorney fees are avoided since it is a single application centrally examined by a body having English as one of its working languages.
-(Post- Brexit an EUTM application will not cover the UK).
+Following Brexit, an EUTM application no longer covers the UK, though individuals/entities located in the UK are still entitled to own EUTMs.
 Once filed, the EUTM application is examined by the EUIPO to ensure that it satisfies certain official requirements, including whether the mark is sufficiently distinctive (original) for registration.
 The EUIPO then carries out a search for conflicting earlier EUTMs, the results of which are sent to the Applicant.
 The owners of any EUTMs identified in the search are also notified of the publication of the later application.
 The EUIPO does not have the power to refuse EUTM applications because of the existence of an earlier identical or similar mark, unless the owner of any such mark successfully opposes the later application.

 After the application is published, owners of earlier marks have three months in which to file an opposition if they consider the mark in question to be confusingly similar to their own.
 If no opposition is filed, or an opposition is successfully overcome, the EUTM will proceed to registration, so providing the owner with trade mark protection throughout the EU for a period of ten years, renewable indefinitely for further ten year periods.

 The Madrid Protocol